MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-and-ops/imp-lifecycle/go-live-faq.md

 ## How long does it take to deploy my production environment?

-After the Pre go-live review with the Microsoft FastTrack team is completed and the production request is submitted, deployment of the production environment should be completed within two business days.
+After the Pre-Go-live review with the Microsoft FastTrack team is completed and the production request is submitted, deployment of the production environment should be completed within 48 hours.

 ## What level of access do I have in my Finance and Operations production environment?
 Can I sign in to the VM?